md(4) — Linux manual page

 ARRAYS WITHOUT METADATA

-While it is usually best to create arrays with superblocks so
+While it is usually best to create arrays with superblocks so that

-when an array without superblocks is preferred.
+an array without superblocks is preferred.
 These include:

 LEGACY ARRAYS